-The radius-height cross-sections of radiation tendency shown in Figs. 4.6-4.8 summarize the various aforementioned aspects of the NRH1 3-dimensional radiation profiles and emphasize radiative processes of the background TC environment that may be priming the environment to support TCDC and TC diurnal pulses.
+The radius-height cross-sections of radiation tendency shown in Figs. 6-8 summarize the various aforementioned aspects of the NRH1 3-dimensional radiation profiles and emphasize radiative processes of the background TC environment that may be priming the environment to support TCDC and TC diurnal pulses.
 This figure includes 2 elevated regions, A and B, that extend from 3-13 km in the vertical and span from R=50-200 km and R=200-400 km in the horizontal respectively.
-The vertical extent of the 2 regions was chosen to 1) capture the lower extent of persistent warming that occurs throughout the day from R~50-450 km; and 2) capture the extreme upper and lower bounds of the level of neutral buoyancy (LNB) that were found in the NRH1 (describe in section 4.4.3).
-The horizontal extent of these 2 regions were selected to 1) highlight the regions of the TC inner core (R≤150-200 km) versus the surrounding environment (R~200-450 km); and 2) capture a persistent layer of net warming from R~50-200 km that may be acting to stabilize the inner core and near-inner region of the TC.
-Regions A and B may represent key areas of the storm where radiation tendencies can lead to marked diurnal fluctuations in static stability (e.g. the LNB and convective available potential energy (CAPE)) and are discussed further in section 4.4.3.
-While region A corresponds to the approximate radius range of TC diurnal pulse initiation that was noted by in Chapter 3 and in Dunion et al. 2014, both regions experience patterns of net radiation tendencies that may be important for TCDC processes.
-For the Figs. 4.6-4.8 plots, nighttime will refer to 2100-0300 LST, dawn is 0600 LST, daytime is 0900-1500 LST, and dusk is 1800 LST.
+The vertical extent of the 2 regions was chosen to 1) capture the lower extent of persistent warming that occurs throughout the day from R~50-450 km; and 2) capture the extreme upper and lower bounds of the level of neutral buoyancy (LNB) that were found in the NRH1 (describe in section 3.3c).
+The horizontal extent of these 2 regions were selected to highlight the regions of the TC inner core (R≤150-200 km) versus the surrounding environment (R~200-450 km) and capture a persistent layer of net warming from R~50-200 km that may be acting to stabilize the inner core and near-inner region of the TC.
+Regions A and B may represent key areas of the storm where radiation tendencies can lead to marked diurnal fluctuations in static stability (e.g. the LNB and convective available potential energy (CAPE)) and are discussed further in section 3.3c.
+While region A corresponds to the approximate radius range of TC diurnal pulse initiation that was noted by Dunion et al. 2014, both regions experience patterns of net radiation tendencies that may be important for TCDC processes.
+For the Figs. 6-8 plots, nighttime will refer to 2100-0300 LST, dawn is 0600 LST, daytime is 0900-1500 LST, and dusk is 1800 LST.
 Specific conclusions related to the analyses of radiation in the NRH1 include:

-Shortwave warming during the daytime and longwave cooling at night are preferentially occurring in the cirrus outflow layer (i.e. areas of enhanced ice mixing ratio, Fig. 4.4.).
+Shortwave warming during the daytime and longwave cooling at night are preferentially occurring in the cirrus outflow layer (i.e. areas of enhanced ice mixing ratio, Figs. 4 and 5.).
 Since the TC outflow layer lowers with increasing radius, relatively more shortwave warming and longwave cooling occurs in the middle to upper levels of region B compared to region A.

 During the day, shortwave warming is greater than opposing longwave cooling in the upper few kilometers of regions A and B (z~10-13 km) and could be a time when the LNB lowers and CAPE is reduced.
-This may be a key process influencing the daytime evolution of the TCDC and will be discussed more section 4.3.3.
+This may be a key process influencing the daytime evolution of the TCDC and will be discussed more section 3.3c.